cro27/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 ### Task 2: Create compute infrastructure

+Azure Machine Learning provides multiple compute options:

+- A compute instance is a fully configured and managed development environment in the cloud.
+You can also use the instance as a training compute target or for an inference target for development and testing.
+A compute instance can run multiple jobs in parallel and has a job queue.
+As a development environment, a compute instance cannot be shared with other users in your workspace.

+- For production grade model training, use an Azure Machine Learning distributed compute cluster with multi-node scaling capabilities.
+You have a choice of CPU or GPU compute nodes in the cloud

+- You can also bring your own compute and use resources like Azure Databricks.

+- For deployment you can run the model on Azure Container Instance, or use Azure Kubernetes Service cluster for production grade model deployment.

 1. From the left menu of Machine Learning Studio, select **Compute**.

 2. On the **Compute** screen with the **Compute instances** tab selected.
 Choose the **Create** button.